Meet the Staff

 Angela is thankful for her Higher power, her children, Narcotics Anonymous and her support group which help her through hardships.
 Angela has a passion helping others and giving back to the community that has so freely given to her.
 Angela was hired at BWROC family in March 2023 as Recovery Support Specialist/Advocate.
 She is working to help make a difference in her community by bringing the message that recovery is possible.

 She also serves as the AREA public relations and outreach for the Blue Water Area Narcotics Anonymous.
-She is passionate about her kids, her faith and giving back!
+She is passionate about her kids, her family, her faith and giving back!